awfuchs/cellarduino/README.md

 The top of the freezer is replaced with 2" insulating board, with two ports in the top, connected by insulated duct to the wine closet.

+The freezer will need defrosting from time to time.
+The plan is to swap the ducts from the freezer to an ice chest (filled with dry ice and heat sinks?) for the day or so that it will take to defrost the freezer.

+*A possible problem with this approach is that the freezer is frosting up at a remarkable rate.
+It might need defrosting on a monthly or even more frequent basis!
+Working on some mitigation
+strategies: better cellar insulation; baffles to keep the ducting shot while the fan is off;
+better seal of the foam freezer lid.*

 ## Hardware and software

 An Arduino reads a DHT22 temperature sensor, turns a fan on/off to maintain